 Community-wide CPR Coming Up in Winfield

 Burnett is co-chair of William Newton Healthcare Foundation’s Beats Go On community wellness initiative aimed at providing wellness education and fostering collaborative partnerships throughout our service area.
-In her role at William Newton Hospital, she teaches a monthly CPR class for healthcare providers and the public, which typically costs $30 for non-hospital employees.
-However, through this outreach effort, community partners will be offering CPR certification at no cost.
+In her role at William Newton Hospital, she coordinates a monthly CPR class for healthcare providers and the public, which typically costs $30 for non-hospital employees.
+However, through this outreach effort, community partners are offering CPR certification at no cost.

 Though required for many professions such as healthcare, daycare staff, lifeguards, corrections officers, some construction jobs, coaches, and many teachers, there are benefits to anyone learning how to use this life-saving technique.
 Most cardiac arrests occur outside of a medical setting and often happen at home.
 If someone experiences sudden cardiac arrest, it is essential to start CPR within minutes.
 Emergency medical staff can be alerted quickly, but if CPR is not initiated soon, it could lead to brain injury or death.